General Application Advice

 Before you start

 Just as with any printed Application Form, the content of your application is vital.
 You need to think about the questions and prepare your responses.
-You should print a copy of the form and practice your answers.
+You should practice your answers in a separate document or on paper.
 The text boxes will probably expand, but you should try and produce balanced responses.
 It may help to think about the space usually allocated on a traditional printed form.

 After you've completed the form

 Check your spelling and grammar, especially as you cannot always use a spell check (NB this does not always pick up on all mistakes eg liaise, driving licence, these are the correct spellings!).
-Before actually sending the form, print it and read it through, making sure you have completed all sections.
-You will need to keep a copy to consult before your interview.
+Before actually sending the form, read it through, making sure you have completed all sections.
+Ensure you have access to a copy to consult before your interview.